PeterShinners/comp/design/syntax.md

 This scope is used for function level temporaries.
 When the function completes this scope is removed.

-This scope is shared across any blocks and lazy structures defined inside the function.
+This scope is shared across any blocks defined inside the function.
 Modifications made to `@` variables within blocks are visible to the rest of the function scope.

 This scope is intended to be overwritten regularly.